Joshua-Chu/project-genesis/src/content/article/realizations-of-a-dropout.md

 The problem with uniformity in a homogenous environment is the lack of bandwidth for students that needs more attention.
 We call our classes homogenous but the sad reality points us to the fact that every student/individual has varying levels of comprehension.
 What works for one might not work well for the others.
 As such, it is only reasonable for us to treat different students based on their needs, dictated by the actual guidance they need and not by limiting quotas or deadlines.
 A detailed article explaining a great alternative to the uniform, factory-based learning approach which is mastery-based learning can be found [here](https://launchschool.com/mastery)

-### 3. Unnecessary workload and extended responsibility of teachers
+### 3. Unnecessary workload and extended responsibilities of teachers

 Teaching is already an energy-intensive activity, which drains an individual in all aspects of his/her being.
 Yet, we continue to burden our teachers with unnecessary paperwork beyond what they are ( should ) expected to do.
 [A study](https://www.researchgate.net/publication/354177928_Teaching-Related_Paperwork_Examining_Linkage_to_Occupational_Stress_of_Public_School_Teachers_in_Primary_Education) concludes, that this paperwork causes a lot of stress to our educators.
 This would sometimes result in a compromise in the quality of education.